gabbo89/EEA2024-2025/docs/3a7methylkit.md

 filtered.tiles = filterByCoverage(tiles, lo.count=4, lo.perc=NULL, hi.count=NULL, hi.perc=99.9)
 ```

-In order to compute the differential methylation
+Output tables can be stored into file using the write.table function.

+---
+## Differential methylation
+{: .no_toc }

+In order to compute the differential methylation between the single Cs or the windows, we can use the `calculateDiffMeth` function.
+Several parameters are already defined by default.
+We will only need to set the type of test (chi-squared) and rthe correction type (q-value).
+We will try with the single C values.

-We can create a PCA
+Before we could inspect our dataset.
+We could perform a PCA

 ```r
 PCASamples(meth, adj.lim=c(1,1))